 The services are: Processing Visualization, Virtual Reality Visualization, Processing and Storage.

-The Processing Visualization service has at its disposal an 86″ monitor with 4K Resolution and an i9 PC, 64Gb RAM with NVIDIA Geforce RTX 2080 discrete graphics card.
+The Processing Visualization service has at its disposal an 86″ monitor with 4K Resolution and an i9 PC, 64Gb RAM with an NVIDIA Geforce RTX 2080 discrete graphics card.

 The Virtual Reality Service uses the same PC and virtual reality glasses, for storage we have a NAS with 4TB of capacity and for processing, as already mentioned, a server with 22 Processor Cores, 512GB of RAM and an NVIDIA Tesla M10 GPU graphics card.